In 2016, I became absolutely OBSESSED with the idea of acrylic painting.

-That’s when I started to explore the idea of going abstract.
+That’s when I started to explore the idea of going abstract with acrylic painting.

 I was much more interested in things like lines and patterns and shapes than I was any particular subject.
 Still, I found myself intimidated staring at my blank canvas with literally infinite possibilities of color, pattern, shape, and composition.

 For a while I just sort of sat, paralyzed, afraid to paint anything at all.
 I was afraid of creating something “ugly,” focusing WAY too much on the outcome rather than the process.

 That is until I figured the only way to get over my fear of not knowing where to start was to just start anyway.

 The only way to get over my fear of not knowing where to start was to start anyway.

 So I set up a small “studio” (read: table covered in a drop cloth) in our guest room and I began painting every day.
 I started small by experimenting in a mixed media sketchbook and trying out different brushstrokes, color combinations, and styles.

 After I became more comfortable with the simple act of actually putting paint to paper (not just thinking about painting), I realized I still wanted to find MY unique voice.